PATRIC3/p3_docs/docroot/user_guides/global_search.rst

 Global searches can be refined in several ways:

-**Limiting by Data Type**

-Clicking the drop-down list on the left side of the Global Search box allows filtering to a particular data type, such as Genomes, Features, Specialty Genes, Taxa, Transcriptomics Experiments, and Antibiotics
+**Limiting by Data Type:** Clicking the drop-down list on the left side of the Global Search box allows filtering to a particular data type, such as Genomes, Features, Specialty Genes, Taxa, Transcriptomics Experiments, and Antibiotics

 .. image:: ./images/global_search_data_type.png
     :width: 551px